alvin-reyes/java-digital-notary/README.md

 ![Java Digital Notary](https://github.com/craterdog/java-digital-notary/blob/master/docs/images/seal.jpg)

 ### Java Digital Notary
+It's common to be asked to have certain documents notarized when dealing with financial institutions.
+The notary seal says in effect "I certify that this document was signed by this person on this date."
+This system works because it follows a simple process:
+ 1. The Public Notary verifies the *identity* of the person signing the document using some government issued photo Id.
+ 1. The Public Notary *witnesses* the person signing the actual document.
+ 1. The Public Notary applies a *notary seal* to the document to certify it.

+These three steps provide most financial institutions sufficient confidence that the document really was signed by the person on that date.
+But this process is time-consuming and requires the services of a Public Notary.
+It also does not guarantee that the document can't be modified after it was notarized.

-The advent of public/private key cryptography has made the digital signing (or notarization) of electronic documents easy and tamperproof.
+The advent of public/private key cryptography has made the digital equivalent of the notarization of electronic documents easy and tamperproof.
 The approach is simple, the person or program acting as a digital notary generates a public/private key pair and keeps the private key safe.
 The public key is wrapped in a self-signed certificate and published in the cloud so that anyone can download and use it.
 This facilitates digital notarization as follows:
- 1. The notary creates a digital signature of an electronic document using the private key.
+ 1. The digital notary creates a digital signature of an electronic document using the private key.
  1. The notary attaches the signature as a notary seal to the document and publishes it.
  1. Anyone who wants to verify the notary seal can download the public certificate and use it to validate the seal.

-The key benefits to this approach include:
- * A notary seal cannot be forged without the private key.
- * A notarized document cannot be changed later without invalidating the notary seal.
- * A notary cannot claim they did not notarize the document (i.e. non-repudiation).

 ### Highlighted Components
 The following highlights the various components that are provided by this project: